avfs/avfs/readme.md

 `Create`|equivalent to `os.Create`
 `Dir`|equivalent to `filepath.Dir`
 `EvalSymlinks`|equivalent to `filepath.EvalSymlinks`
-`GetTempDir`|equivalent to `os.TempDir`
-`Getwd`|equivalent to `os.Getwd`
+`Features`| returns the set of features provided by the file system or identity manager `GetTempDir`|equivalent to `os.TempDir` `Getwd`|equivalent to `os.Getwd`
 `Glob`|equivalent to `filepath.Glob`
-`IsAbs`|equivalent to `filepath.IsAbs
-`IsPathSeparator`|equivalent to `filepath.IsPathSeparator`
-`Join`|equivalent to `filepath.Join`
+`HasFeature`| returns true if the file system or identity manager provides a given feature `IsAbs`|equivalent to `filepath.IsAbs `IsPathSeparator`|equivalent to `filepath.IsPathSeparator` `Join`|equivalent to `filepath.Join`